-To support your work, make sure to utilize your course and text readings.
-When asked, utilize outside sources as well.
-As in all assignments, make sure to cite and provide references for your sources in your work, utilizing APA format.
+To support your work, use your course and text readings and also use outside sources.
+As in all assignments, cite your sources in your work and provide references for the citations in APA format.

 Start reviewing and responding to the postings of your classmates as early in the week as possible.
-Respond to at least two of your classmates for each part.
-Participate in the discussion by asking a question, providing a statement of clarification, providing a point of view with a rationale, challenging an aspect of the discussion, or indicating a relationship between one or more lines of reasoning in the discussion.
+Respond to at least two of your classmates.
+Participate in the discussion by asking a question, providing a statement of clarification, providing a point of view with a rationale, challenging an aspect of the discussion, or indicating a relationship between two or more lines of reasoning in the discussion.

 HIPAA and Codes of Ethics

 The situation.
 Healthcare providers need access to patient personal health information wherever patients are present for care.
 Systems that standardize electronic medical records provide such access, but the risk to privacy that accompanies that access is real, and breaches often make the news.
 At the Federal level, the HIPAA Privacy Rule protects personal health information gathered by healthcare providers, but most agree that information needs more protection than HIPAA currently affords.
 Some believe added protection may be found in the forming and keeping of codes of ethics.

 A scenario.
 Mary works in a hospital health information management department, and Maureen, her friend, comes one day to pick up the medical records of a patient who is a client of the lawyer Maureen works for.
 Maureen, however, has forgotten to bring the client’s signed authorization form, though she assures Mary the form, which she saw the patient sign, is at her office.
 Since Maureen’s need for the form is urgent and there isn’t enough time to return with the form today, Maureen hopes to take the records and return with the form another day.

 - In light of what the Code and HIPAA say, how might Mary and Maureen best resolve the problem?